abiscette/capstone-issues/README.md

 This repository contains the public issue tracker for the capstone project.
 The information you need to write effective bug reports.

-What should be in a big report?
+What should be in a bug report?
 -------------------------------
 ### Title
 The title of the issue should be precise.